UniformCSS/docs/docs/theming/radiuses.md

 ## Default Radiuses

 The following default radius configurations are applied.
-To see a more visual reference of all radiuses, visit [Cheatsheet](/cheatsheet/border-radiuses).
+To see a visual reference of all available radiuses, visit [Cheatsheet](/cheatsheet/border-radiuses).

 ```scss
 @use "uniform" as * with (